SDA-SE-ARCHIVE/developervm/README.md

 ## Update / Migration path

-to __update__ the development box you should call the script /usr/local/bin/update_devbox_tags.bash with sudo permissions.
+To __update__ your development box you have to call the script /usr/local/bin/update_devbox_tags.bash with sudo permissions.

-`sudo /usr/local/bin/update_devbox_tags.bash` or `sudo /usr/local/bin/update_devbox_tags.bash --perform-update` depends on version of the update script.
+`sudo /usr/local/bin/update_devbox_tags.bash` or `sudo /usr/local/bin/update_devbox_tags.bash --perform-update` depends on the current version of your update script.

-the update command updates packages, kernel and SI proprietary configuration. (remark: if you have the new version of the update script you have to call it with option --perform-update)
+The update performes package-, kernel- and SI proprietary configuration updates. (remark: if you have the new version of the update script you have to call it with option --perform-update)

-to __migrate__ means lift up your fedora OS release version to the next release version if available. this process takes time.
-During tests an average time of 45 - 60 minutes was measured. before migrate make sure our system is up to date. so please follow the instructions to update your development box.
+To __migrate__ the box means lift up your Fedora OS release version to the next release version if possible.
+This process takes a while.
+During tests an average execution time of 45 - 60 minutes was measured.
+Before migrating make sure our system is up to date.
+Please follow the instructions to update your development box.

-after your system is up to date and so your /usr/local/bin/update_devbox_tags.bash script you can call it without any options. a help should be displayed similar like this ...
+After updating your system your update script /usr/local/bin/update_devbox_tags.bash script will be updated too - you can call it without any options.
+A help should be displayed similar like this ...

 Update DeveloperBox for packages and configuration stuff.
 Displays information and related ...